Start date: April 2026 or later

 Requirements

 We are looking for candidates who have finished, or are about to complete, an excellent PhD degree in computational linguistics, computer science, or a related discipline.
-You should have demonstrated your research expertise through high-quality publications.
+You should have demonstrated your research expertise through high-quality publications and be able to develop a vision for your future research through a compelling research statement.

 You must be proficient in English (spoken and written); the ability to teach in German is a plus.